isomerpages/ogp-sync/_for-travellers/Logging in to Sync.md

 Welcome to Singapore!

-If you have been instructed to submit your test results after arriving in Singapore, please use the login method that applies to you:
+**If you have been instructed to submit your test results after arriving in Singapore**, please use the login method that applies to you:

 * For foreign travellers **without a Singapore-issued identification number** (i.e. NRIC/FIN), you will need to log in to the Sync website **using your passport details**.